jasontcrabtree/msk-suggestion-board/README.md

 - Suggestion statuses only need to be updated one at a time, no batch update functionality has been provided
 - Changes to suggestion statuses should be made immediately with no step to check them
 - As this is a dashboard for admins, all results are visible to everyone using the dashboard
+- Once a suggestion has been marked as completed the first time, dateCompleted shouldn't change

 ## Architectural Decisions: